Edna Clarke Hall: Breakdown and artistic identity

 Edna Clarke Hall suffered a nervous breakdown in 1919.
 Through the assistance of Tonks and the psychologist Henry Head she addressed some of the problems with her marriage and was able to reassert her artistic identity.
 In 1922 her husband set up a studio in South Square, Gray's Inn, where she could work.
 Between 1924 and 1941 she exhibited regularly at the Redfern Gallery in London.
-Her 1926 show led to The Times's art critic declaring her 'the most imaginative artist in England'.
+Her 1926 show led to the Timess art critic declaring her 'the most imaginative artist in England'.

 Edna Clarke Hall wrote and published two volumes of poetry, Poems (1926) and Facets (1930).
 Three of her 'Poem Pictures', which merged illustration and text in a manner reminiscent of William Blake, appear as lithographs in Facets.

 William Clarke Hall was knighted in 1932 for his work towards reforming child law, at which point his wife became Lady Clarke Hall, but he died later that year.
-A Trust was formed by Mrs F. Samuel, Mrs. E. Bishop, and Michel H. Salaman, who were mutual friends of the Clarke Halls, to enable Edna to retain her studio and continue working.
+A trust was formed by Mrs F. Samuel, Mrs. E. Bishop, and Michel H. Salaman, who were mutual friends of the Clarke Halls, to enable Edna to retain her studio and continue working.

 In 1939 a retrospective of her drawings was held at Manchester.
 In 1941, Clarke Hall's London studio was destroyed, along with much of her work, by enemy action during the Blitz.